descope/python-sdk/README.md

 # You can optionally set a description for a permission.
 descope_client.mgmt.permission.create(
     name="My Permission",
-    description="Optional description to briefly explain what this permission allows.", )
+    description="Optional description to briefly explain what this permission allows."
+)

 # Update will override all fields as is.
 Use carefully.
 descope_client.mgmt.permission.update(
     name="My Permission",
-    new_name="My Updated Permission"
+    new_name="My Updated Permission",
-    description="A revised description",
+    description="A revised description"
 )

 # Permission deletion cannot be undone.
 Use carefully.